basselshurbaji/ChatService/README.md

 ## Testing

-Integration tests, Unit tests, and Deployment tests are available for each microservice.
+Integration tests, Unit tests, and Deployment tests are available for each service.

 ## Requirements